PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsubsection{{Real Workload Study}}

 {The benefit of \texttt{rcc} and \texttt{rci} on a full application depends on what fraction of execution time is spent on bulk data copy and initialization.
-We briefly demonstrate the benefit on \emph{forkbench} and \emph{compile} workloads with varying fractions of time spent on bulk data copy and initialization, to show that our infrastructure can enable end-to-end execution and estimation of benefits.\footnote{A full workload study of forkbench and compile is out of the scope of this paper.
-Our infrastructure currently cannot execute all workloads due to limited library and system call functionality provided by the proxy kernel.} We especially study forkbench in detail to demonstrate how the benefits vary with the time spent on data copying in the baseline for this workload.}
+We demonstrate the benefit of \texttt{rcc} and \texttt{rci} on \emph{forkbench}~\cite{seshadri2013rowclone} and \emph{compile}~\cite{seshadri2013rowclone} workloads with varying fractions of time spent on bulk data copy and initialization, to show that our infrastructure can enable end-to-end execution and estimation of benefits \omi{on real workloads}.\footnote{A full workload study \omi{(i.e., with system calls to a full operating system such as Linux)} of \emph{forkbench} and \emph{compile} is out of the scope of this paper.
+Our infrastructure currently cannot execute all \omi{possible} workloads due to \omu{the} limited library and system call functionality provided by the \omi{RISC-V Proxy Kernel~\cite{riscv-pk}}.} We especially study \emph{forkbench} in detail to demonstrate how the benefits vary with the time spent on data copying in the baseline for this workload.}

+{\emph{Forkbench} first allocates N memory pages and copies data to these pages from a buffer in the process's memory and then accesses 32K random cache blocks within the newly allocated pages to emulate a workload that frequently spawns new processes.
+We evaluate \emph{forkbench} under varying bulk data copy sizes where we sweep N from 8 to {2048} in increasing powers of two.